semgrep/semgrep-docs/docs/running-rules.md

 ### YAML-defined rules

-Create a YAML rule file which you can run repeatedly.
+Create a YAML rule file that you can run repeatedly.

 1. Create a `rule.yaml` file.
 2. Paste the following rule in `rule.yaml` file.